Sigmmma/c20/src/content/h2/source-data/rename-txt/readme.md

 # Usage

-Source data files for animations go in a subfolder named `animations` as described [here](~h2-tool#model-animations).
+Animation data files go in a folder named `animations` as described [here](~h2-tool#model-animations).
 Create a text file named `rename` in that folder.
-Open the file in a text editor, make any necessary changes, then save.
+Add one or more lines to the file, written in the expected format.

-After importing all the animations, Tool will try to parse `rename.txt` and modify the `MODE-n-STATE GRAPH` inside the [model_animation_graph](~) tag according to the contents of that file.
+After compiling the animation data, Tool will try to read `rename.txt` and modify the [model_animation_graph](~) tag according to the contents of that file.
+There should be new blocks in the `MODE-N-STATE GRAPH` if that was successful.

 # Format